 Record audio in Keynote on Mac

-You can record audio as a voice over narrative or soundtrack for an individual slide or for your entire presentation.
-A voice over narration is a synchronised recording of yourself talking about each slide, which is especially useful when your presentation plays unattended in a kiosk setting.
+You can record audio as a voiceover narrative or soundtrack for an individual slide or for your entire presentation.
+A voiceover narration is a synchronized recording of yourself talking about each slide, which is especially useful when your presentation plays unattended in a kiosk setting.

 To learn how to add an existing video and audio file to a slide or presentation, see Add video and audio in Keynote on Mac.